-Windows Me Installation Sequence
+Windows NT Installation Sequence

-If a Windows operating system is already installed or if the programming device has been started with a bootdisk, data transfer is executed using the program OEMSETUP.EXE.
+If a Windows operating system is already installed or if the PC has been started with a user created bootdisk, the transfer of the data takes place using the program OEMSETUP.EXE.
 To do this, start the program OEMSETUP.EXE on the recovery CD and continue the sequence as of point 5.